lauslim12/attendance/README.md

 - MariaDB, Redis, Nginx
 - Mailservers (you may use Gmail with App Passwords)

 Docker is only used for development.
 Production will use an ordinary Linux server.
+Refer to above for the recommended versions.

 ## Development